alloncm/MagenTests/README.md

 ![image](https://user-images.githubusercontent.com/25867720/163681645-5a5a7fdf-98a8-4042-8b34-4a6b0e2f01fe.png)

 ## Original hardware
-Unfortuntly I dont have access to original Gameboy Color so the tests have been done against the BGB emulator
+Unfortuntly I dont have access to original Gameboy Color so the tests have been done against the BGB emulator in the Gameboy Color mode